KleinerHacker/unity-localization/README.md

 For this types an editor is implemented.

-### Change Language at Runtime
+### Change Language
-Use the class `UnityLocale` to access current settings and change language via `CurrentLanguage`.
+* At runtime - Use the class `UnityLocale` to access current settings and change language via `CurrentLanguage`.
+* At editor time - Use `Language` menu in unity to change in scene texts to preview other languages.